#me_memory_update

 • meta is fully replaced, not merged.
 If you want to add a key, fetch the current meta first, merge locally, then send the full object.

-• Updating content triggers a new embedding computation. hasEmbedding may temporarily become false.
+• Updating content triggers a new embedding computation -- this is automatic, no action needed. hasEmbedding may temporarily become false.

 • Returns an error if the memory does not exist.